Yes, it's that easy

 How to book

-Cervical screening – including self-collection – is facilitated by a doctor, nurse or health worker with a rebate provided through Medicare.
+Cervical screening – including self-collection – is facilitated by a doctor, nurse or health worker with a rebate for the test provided through Medicare.

 Contact your GP or healthcare provider to check if you're due or overdue for a Cervical Screening Test.
 If you’re due, make a booking with them.